akanksha1066/enterprise-retail-analytics/README.md

 # Enterprise Retail Analytics Platform

+##  Project Overview

-A robust, end-to-end Data Engineering and Analytics platform that simulates enterprise retail transactions, processes data through an optimized ETL pipeline using Pandas, and visualizes executive insights via an interactive Streamlit dashboard.
+This repository contains a robust, end-to-end Data Engineering and Analytics platform that simulates enterprise retail transactions, processes data through an optimized ETL pipeline using Pandas, and visualizes executive insights via an interactive Streamlit dashboard.

 ---